Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Four-Legged Languages

 \end{toappendix}

 \myparagraph{Hardness for non-star-free languages.} We say that a regular language $L$ is \emph{star-free} if there exists a $k>0$ such that, for every $\rho, \sigma, \tau \in \Sigma^*$, for every $m \geq k$, we have $\rho \sigma^k \tau \in L$ iff $\rho \sigma^m \tau \in L$.
-Star-free languages have many equivalent characterizations (see, e.g., \cite{mpri}), and if a language~$L$ is star-free then so is $\red(L)$ (see \cref{apx:starfreered}).
-We can show that being star-free is a necessary condition to enjoy tractable resilience, because non-star-free reduced regular languages are four-legged and hence resilience for them is NP-hard by \cref{prp:four-legged}:
+Star-free languages have many equivalent characterizations (see, e.g., \cite{mpri}), including being \emph{counter-free}~\cite{mcnaughton1971counter}.
+Further, if a language~$L$ is star-free then so is $\red(L)$ (see \cref{apx:starfreered}).
+We can show that being star-free is a necessary condition to enjoy tractable resilience, because non-star-free infix-free regular languages are four-legged and hence resilience for them is NP-hard by \cref{prp:four-legged}: